 Outside of the convent is a large grassy field called the Jardín Sagrado.
 From here, you can get incredible panoramic views of the entire convent and the remains of the temple it was built on top of.
 You can try to imagine what it looked like before the Spaniards arrived, with the original Inca walls plated in gold.

 Underneath the field is the Museo de Sitio Qorikancha.
 This museum contains Inca artifacts and a brief history of Qorikancha.
 It’s not very interesting but it’s included in the Boleto Turístico.
 It is also the sales point for the boleto.

-Admission to the actual convent and temple is S/10.
+Admission to the actual convent and temple is S/10 (as of July 2014).
 You first walk through a small room with a few artifacts and paintings.
 Next, you enter the courtyard.
 One of the rooms attached to it is full of religious art and paintings.

 As you walk around the courtyard, notice the walls and the ceilings.
 Surrounding the inner walls are several large paintings.
 The ceiling is very beautifully decorated with intricately detailed tiles placed between wooden slats.

 Remains of the original temple of Qorikancha are located on two sides of the courtyard.

 Near one part of the temple you will find an original Inca plate made of pure gold and decorated with several symbols.

 If you walk outside, you will see great views of the Jardín Sagrado and the convent.